 Fidelity is one of the largest brokers on this list, and honestly, one of the most robust.
 They are usually one of our top picks on the best places to invest list.
 The reasons are exhaustive.

-They have very reasonable pricing at $4.95 per trade, but they also have a large list of commission free mutual funds and ETFs that you can invest in.
 They also recently introduced the first 0% expense ratio mutual funds, which makes your investing experience completely free.

 Fidelity also has access to every investment.
 You can find anything (though some may require special approval).